SheikhRabiul/A-Deep-Learning-Based-Illegal-Insider-Trading-Detection-and-Prediction-Technique-in-Stock-Market/readme.md

 #detection folder contains the implementation of anomalous time series detection using discrete signal processing.
 Matlab scripting language is used for the implementation.
 #run
 #open the script (deect_anomaly.m) with matlab and click the button run
-# or from command line
+#from command line
 matlab -nodesktop -nosplash -r "detect_anomaly"

+#litigation-classifier-and-visualizations folder contains code for huge amount of unstructered data (e.g., litigations) precessing, #classification and visualizations.